-Four years ago, I ran for Seattle City Council to ensure that every Seattleite could share in our city’s prosperity and create healthy communities for all.
+Four years ago, I ran for Seattle City Council as a labor democrat to ensure that every Seattleite could share in our city’s prosperity and create healthy communities for all.

 There has been tremendous loss in 2020, both lost lives and lost livelihoods.
 Far too much, and far too many people impacted by the incompetence of the Trump administration.
 As we seek to rebuild and recover from the impacts of the deadly pandemic at the local level, I will continue to work with you to deliver on the vision of a Seattle economy that works for all, to rebuild in a more equitable way so no one is left out, and to do so with the urgency these compounding crises demand.

 I’ve dedicated my career to making sure no one is left out or left behind.
 I grew up in the Pacific Northwest, am a third-generation Mexican-American, a Chicana, the daughter of educators and social justice activists.
 My little sister and I grew up going to rallies and making our own handmade signs supporting peace and calls for justice.
 Those are the values my parents taught me, that I am now passing down to my own young daughter.